gnebbia/nmap_tutorial/README.md

 ##### Idle Scan

-This scan is based upon the fact that some systems use a monotonicly increasing “id” field in the IP header when sending packets out, these systems are called “idle systems” and if we can find an idle system (i.e. a system who is using the id field or increments it when sending packets out), we can perform a scan that completely hides our identity, and this is very sneaky.
+This scan is based upon the fact that some systems use a monotonicly increasing "id" field in the IP header when sending packets out, these systems are called "idle systems" and if we can find an idle system (i.e. a system who is using the id field or increments it when sending packets out), we can perform a scan that completely hides our identity, and this is very sneaky.
 Here